Bayesian model selection and misspecification testing in imaging inverse problems only from noisy and partial measurements: Background

-\paragraph{Out-of-distribution detection.} In Bayesian imaging, out-of-distribution detection (OOD) methods are predominantly used to identify situations of prior misspecification with respect to datasets.
+In Bayesian imaging, out-of-distribution detection (OOD) methods are predominantly used to identify situations of prior misspecification with respect to datasets.
 As stated previously, this is especially important when using highly informative priors encoded by large machine learning models.
-Several supervised OOD methods have been recently proposed in the literature \cite{liu2023unsupervised,graham2023denoising,zhang2018unreasonable,gao2023diffguard}, along with a recent unsupervised OOD method specifically designed for diffusion models \cite{shoushtari2025unsupervised}.
-To the best of our knowledge, no existing methods can diagnose OOD based on a single measurement or address general Bayesian imaging reconstruction techniques.
+Several supervised OOD methods have recently been proposed in the literature \cite{liu2023unsupervised,graham2023denoising,zhang2018unreasonable,gao2023diffguard}.
+A recent unsupervised method specifically designed for diffusion models was proposed \cite{shoushtari2025unsupervised}, but it relies in assuming the availability of a collection of measurements collected with a range of forward operators that collectively spans the entire signal space.
+To the best of our knowledge, no existing methods can diagnose OOD based on a single measurement or address general Bayesian imaging techniques.

-\section{Proposed method}
+\section{Proposed Method}

-\subsection{Bayesian cross-validation by data fission}
+\subsection{Bayesian Cross-Validation by Data Fission}